The THIS Keyword

 harry balance and deposit

 So, deposit is a kind of function, but a function stored in an object.
-Actually, to be precise, the function is stored in something called a prototype, which all instances of a class inherit from.
+Actually, to be precise, the function is stored in something called a prototype, which all instances of a class have access to.
 That means that Harry's deposit method is the very same function as Ron's and Hermione's deposit methods.
 But prototypes are not a source of concern.

 Stripped to its essentials, the deposit method (all of them; they're all the same) is: